huggingface/blog/galore_introduction.md

 ## Use it with Hugging Face Transformers

-To use GaLore optimizers with the Hugging Face transformers library, you first need to update it to a version that supports GaLore optimizers, by either installing the latest update or installing transformers from source.
+To use GaLore optimizers with the Hugging Face transformers library, you first need to update it to a version that supports GaLore optimizers, by either installing the latest update, i.e. `pip install transformers>=4.39.0` or installing transformers from source.

 Then install the galore-torch library with `pip install galore-torch`.
 Below is a full working example of GaLore with transformers, for pretraining Mistral-7B on the imdb dataset: